tjdwill/tomlp/journal.md

 - Added a function to parse the numeric types (int, float, and date).
 Since there is no direct way of determining which value is present, we have to try all three functions until a match is found (or throw an error otherwise).
 - Added test for `parse_numeric`
 - Wrote a prototype function for parsing values.
 Added test, but will need to add on to it once arrays and inline tables are implemented.

+### UPDATE

+I just fixed a nasty bug.
+Bascially, because I was being lazy when I wrote the implementation for `ParserLine`, I appended the number of *bytes* in the line to the vector containing the *segment_delimiters*.
+The last value of this vector should have been the number of *graphemes*.
+Inserting the number of bytes instead affected the calculation for getting the next `TOMLSeg` after a `ParserLine::freeze` operation.
+In any case, I fixed it, and now key-value parsing works.

 ## 21 August 2024